 "Do I really need a VPN when I travel?" — in 2026, the answer is almost certainly yes.

-According to Freedom House's 2025 report, internet freedom has declined for 15 consecutive years, and over 4.6 billion people were affected by some form of internet restriction in 2025 alone.
+According to Freedom House's Freedom on the Net 2025 report, internet freedom has declined for 15 consecutive years.
+The report assessed 72 countries representing 89% of the world's internet users — and conditions deteriorated in 27 of them.
 This is not just about China and Russia.
 Turkey blocked major social media platforms twice in 2025, and the UAE still restricts VoIP calls.

 This article covers the specific scenarios where travelers need a VPN, country-by-country restriction details, and a pre-departure checklist so you are never caught off guard.